Pop (The Bear): Plot

 Sydney (Ayo Edebiri) and Tina (Liza Colón-Zayas) continue developing the menu.
 While Tina is improving at culinary school and bonding with her younger classmates, she is worried when Ebraheim (Edwin Lee Gibson) starts skipping classes and cannot get through to him.
 With 6 weeks before opening, the restaurant continues facing more problems, as the contractors are waiting for others to finish so they can properly start working.

 Cicero (Oliver Platt) visits The Bear, and is aghast at the decaying state.
 Despite already going over-budget, Natalie (Abby Elliott) convinces him in lending a further $50,000 for the repairs and permits.
 Carmy (Jeremy Allen White) leaves to mail a liquor license application in Winnetka, with Claire (Molly Gordon) agreeing to drive him there.

 Afterwards, she convinces him in accompanying her to a friend's party.
-Carmy feels nervous as he never went to a party before, but ends up having fun with Claire's friends.
+Carmy feels nervous as he never went to a townie party before, but ends up having fun with Claire's friends.
 Apologizing for giving her a fake phone number, Carmy decides to make up by showing her the restaurant.
 They arrive at The Bear, where Richie (Ebon Moss-Bachrach) has been scolded for trying to steal electricity from the neighbors.
 After introducing them to Claire, they all leave them alone so Carmy can show the kitchen.
 After Fak (Matty Matheson) interrupts their meeting, Carmy forces him to leave.
 He returns with Claire, and they share their first kiss.

-Context

-Tina needs a knife for culinary school, and Carmy gives her his knife ("yours, chef"), which is a high-end, hand-forged Yoshimi Echizen knife imported from Japan, and usually only available in the United States through a single shop in Beverly Hills, California.

-According to a restaurateur, the issue with the amperage that led Richie to try to pirate some electricity from the neighbors is that "Every [restaurant] space has a maximum allotment of electricity your panel receives and can distribute to your appliances throughout the space.
-If you exceed it, you can blow a circuit or blackout your panel.
-In episode 5 of season 2, the restaurant faces a dilemma: there isn't enough power for the HVAC (heating and air conditioning unit), a major amperage suck.
-Amperage is determined by the size of the electrical cable feeding power into your space (either from a powerline, or often in cities, from an in-ground cable) so you either need to make do with what you have, or change it, which in New York means getting Con-Ed to come and dig into the concrete to switch out a thicker cable."

-The same restaurateur commented about the nascent Carmy–Claire pairing, "The old adage is it's basically impossible to date outside the field.
-The hours and lifestyle are simply too difficult to contend with against someone who works a 9–5.
-The show makes a smart decision to pair Carm off with a doctor, who gets the insane schedule and stressful work environment."